Robtles/Pokemon-with-SwiftUI-Redux/README.md

 Some subtypes will also exist and evolve to follow the design needs: `PokemonType`, `PokemonStat`, `PokemonEvolutionItem` and `PokemonEvolutionType`.

-The id of the Pokemons will be inferred at first (**I will only focus on the first 151 Pokemon of Kanto generation**).
+The id of the Pokemons will be inferred at first.
 The image URLs will be inferred from the Pokemon ids.

 ## API